Two of the most common reasons that employees cite for leaving a job are

 Intrapreneurs can be found in every company if you know what to look for.
 These individuals look for creative out-of-the-box solutions to problems and question the attitude of “Because that’s what we’ve always done.”
 They will introduce their hobbies into the workplace, sharing their passion for health or fitness, art, music, or learning with their coworkers.
 These employees thrive when given more freedom and less micromanaging, and they may be asking for increased opportunities to learn, grow, and expand job responsibilities.

-Why is intrapreneurship Important?
+Why Is Intrapreneurship Important?

 You have a treasure trove of talent at your fingertips.
 Employees that have brilliant ideas can make your company money, or they eventually become your competitor.
 Why wouldn’t you want to tap into this and help grow your business?